NHSDigital/dtos-cohort-manager/docs/user-guides/Sign_Git_commits.md

 At the prompt, specify the kind of key you want, or press Enter to accept the default and at the next prompt, specify the key size you want, or press Enter to accept the default.
 Enter the length of time you want the key valid for and press Enter.

-If you are not on GPG version 2.1.17 or newer then use the below command to generate your GPG Key.
+If you are on a version older than GPG 2.1.17 then use the below command to generate your GPG Key.

 ```shell
 gpg --default-new-key-algo rsa4096 --gen-key